 A mixer already has built-in hardware for all the work it has to do, while an interface has to rely on software to work.

-If you already have a mixer and are thinking of buying an audio interface, you must examine your mixer first.
+If you already have a mixer and are thinking of buying an audio interface, I recommend checking what your mixer can DO first.

-What are the things that it can’t do that an interface would be able to do?
+What are the things it can’t do that an interface can do?

 If your mixer has its own built-in USB interface, then the answer is NO; you won’t need a separate interface.